ray-project/ray/python/ray/tune/README.rst

 Using ray.tune as a library
 ---------------------------

-Ray.tune provides a Python API for finer-grained control over trial setup and scheduling.
-Some examples of calling ray.tune programmatically include:
+Ray.tune's Python API allows for finer-grained control over trial setup and scheduling.
+Some more examples of calling ray.tune programmatically include:

 - ``python/ray/tune/examples/tune_mnist_ray.py`` (see the main function)
 - ``python/ray/rllib/train.py``